cklukas/json-view/README.md

 # or read from standard input
 cat file1.json | json-view
 cat file1.json | json-view --parse-only
+# disable mouse support
+json-view --no-mouse file1.json
 ```

 If no file argument is supplied `json-view` will read a single JSON document
 from standard input.
 With `--parse-only` the input is formatted and printed to
 standard output.
-Without it, the interface uses the arrow keys to navigate and
+Without it, the interface uses the arrow keys (and the mouse)
-`q` to quit.
+to navigate; `--no-mouse` disables mouse handling entirely.

 ### Key bindings